Maxiviper117/RealityCapture-to-Postshot/README.md

 ## Importing to Postshot

-Move the `cameras.bin` file (from the `colmap-workspace\dataset-colmap\sparse\0` folder) and the images (exported from RealityCapture) into the same folder.
+Copy the `cameras.bin` file (from the `colmap-workspace\dataset-colmap\sparse\0` folder) and the images (exported from RealityCapture) into the **same folder**.
 Then simply drag and drop the folder into Postshot to start the import process.

-You should see this pop-up window, showing `Camera Poses` set to import. (this means the that is imported the cameras.bin file successfully), you can now start training.
+You should see this pop-up window, showing `Camera Poses` set to `import`. (this means the that is imported the cameras.bin file successfully), you can now start training.

 ![alt text](/media/postshot.png)